pc494/BaskeTrialsSampleSizer/README.md

 DOI: https://doi.org/10.1093/biostatistics/kxac033
 arxiv version: https://arxiv.org/abs/2205.12227

-The original code on which this app is based can be found [here](https://github.com/haiyanzheng/BasketTrialsSSD)
+The original code on which this app is based can be found [here](https://github.com/haiyanzheng/BasketTrialsSSD).

+For installation, see the [installation.md file](/installation.md).